Employee Retraining Checklist:

 2. Make sure it's directed at the right department.

 If you're updating your payment processes with new machinery in a hospital, you wouldn't send your nursing staff on a retraining program.
-Target the right department or group of employees and ensure there is a real need for the retraining.
+Target the right department or group of employees and ensure there is a real need for retraining.

 3. Make retraining engaging and fun.